Henil28P/Selenium-Software-Testing/README.md

 1. Decide what features to automate - requires knowledge of application under test and all of the available functionality.
 2. Outline test scenarios that will be automated and the steps of each test - think about inputs/outputs, determine the value of each scenario.
 3. Find the elements needed for the test - need to locate all elements used in tests upfront.

+# EXAMPLE WORKFLOW: Sign-up workflow of the Selenium Blog Web App for this project

+Behavior of sign-up test to be automated:

+--> A user needs to navigate to the sign-up form
+--> Then, the user needs to fill out their username, email and create a password --> The user can then submit the form and users are successfully signed up

+Process of automating, filling out and submitting the form

+1. Find all 4 locators of all web elements to be used in this test (username, email, password, and Sign Up button)

+--> Can do the above by "inspecting" elements in the webpage (right-click on any element such as username field and select the "Inspect Element" option from the menu).

+It will show the type of element, and also show all locators such as the field's id, class, placeholder, name.